Backpropagation in hyperbolic chaos via adjoint shadowing

 Roughly speaking, $\div^v$, the so-called `equivariant divergence', is the contraction by the unit unstable cube and its co-cube; the covector $\div^vf_*$ is the divergence of the Jacobian matrix $f_*$.
-This formula is also `adjoint' since major computations are away from $X$ and $\nabla X$; it can be computed by $u+1$ more recursive relations on an orbit.
-The detailed theory for the equivariant divergence formula is in \cite{TrsfOprt}; the algorithm is in \cite{far}.
+This formula is also `adjoint' in the utility sense, since major computations are away from $X$ and $\nabla X$.
+This formula can be computed by $2u$ recursive relations on an orbit: this is in some sense the ergodic theorem or Monte-Carlo formula for the linear response.
+The detailed theory for the equivariant divergence formula for discrete-time is in \cite{TrsfOprt}; the discrete-time algorithm and numerical examples are in \cite{far}.